valkey-io/valkey-glide/java/DEVELOPER.md

 ### Test

-To run tests, use the following command:
+To run all tests, use the following command:

 ```bash
 ./gradlew test